lmorisse/Symu/docs/userguides/symulearnandforget.rst

 .. image:: ../_static/SymuLearnAndForget.PNG
    :align: center

 Different models are implemented in this simulator.
-This example demonstrates the use of three of them: knowledge, learning and forgetting.
+This example demonstrates the use of three of them: index:: knowledge, index:: learning and index:: forgetting.

 Knowledge model
 ***************